 This blog is meant to help applicants for green card through marriage whose spouse leaves them before interview with USCIS.

 Application for green card based on marriage to a US citizen is called adjustment of status.
 This application process requires the spouses to be legally married and a joint interview with a USCIS officer at the end of the process, which typically requires five to six months.
 You can read this article for professional legal advice.
 During this time, the US citizen spouse may decide that he or she does not wish to move forward with the application, and leave the foreign spouse with a pending green card application that can no longer be approved by USCIS because the married couple is now separated.
-The domestic violence attorneys at Ashby Law are passionate about helping victims defend their rights and more importantly, their families.
-This website msuewilsonlaw.com is meant to help spouses who need spousal maintenance for the support and maintenance of the other.